-Depending on the drivers and features you want to use (see Project Architecture for which driver to pick), you need to install extra variants using, for example:
+Gnocchi can be installed using pip.
+Depending on the drivers and features you want to use (see Getting started for which driver to pick), you need to specify the extra variants you need.
+For example:

 pip install gnocchi[postgresql,ceph,keystone]